 Codeine is not recommended in children with breathing problems, since the symptoms of morphine toxicity may be worse in these children.

-Tell your doctor or pharmacist it you are taking, have taken or might take any other medicines.
-Ibuprofen and Codeine tablets may affect or be affected by some other medicines.
-For example
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
+Ibuprofen and Codeine tablets may affect or be affected by some other medicines, for example:

 Some other medicines may also affect or be affected by the treatment of Ibuprofen and Codeine tablets.
 You should therefore always seek the advice of your doctor or pharmacist before you use this medicine with any other medicines, including herbal and homeopathic remedies